($933) Cost to ship a car from Buffalo, NY to Raleigh, NC

 The time of the year

-The time of year and weather conditions in Buffalo and Raleigh play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Buffalo and Raleigh can impact car shipping prices.

 Best months to move to Buffalo are August, July and June are the most pleasant months in Buffalo, while January and December are the least comfortable months due to extreme winter weather.